Equality, Diversity, Inclusion and Access

 Our Team

-The Festival is managed and delivered by a small, friendly and dedicated core team of four staff, with additional production, technical, learning & engagement and marketing freelancers brought in to assist with delivery in the lead up to and during the Festival.
+The Festival is managed and delivered by a small, friendly and dedicated core team of five staff, with additional production, technical, civic and marketing freelancers brought in to assist with delivery in the lead up to and during the Festival.
 Everyone’s contribution is valued.
-However, we acknowledge both that Edinburgh Art Festival is currently a majority white organisation and we want to become an organisation that reflects the diversity of the country around us.

 We are committed to addressing equality, diversity and inclusion across all our work.
 Our current staff team is predominantly white, cis-gender and non-disabled.
 We want to open our organisation up to those people facing intersecting barriers – this includes but is not limited to people from the global majority*, people with disabilities or long-term health conditions, people from low socio-economic backgrounds,.